lefred/mysqlshell-plugins/README.md

 It might be possible that for some plugins, your are missing some modules.
 Usually it is ``python3-requests``.

 You can then just install it.
 However, on some systems, the version of Python 3 doesn't match the version linked with MySQL Shell.
-This is the case with OL7/OL8 where Python 3.6 is installed and MySQL Shell provides Python 3.8.
+This is the case with OL7/OL8 where Python 3.6 is installed and MySQL Shell Enterprise build provides
+Python 3.7.

 If this is the case for you, you can install the missing modules within MySQL Shell too using ``mysqlsh --pum pip``.